-The Company's classified board structure reduces its vulnerability to coercive takeover tactics and inadequate takeover bids by encouraging persons seeking control of the Company to negotiate with the Board and thereby better positions the Board to negotiate effectively on behalf of all of the Company's stockholders.
+The Company's classified board structure reduces its vulnerability to coercive takeover tactics and inadequate takeover bids by encouraging persons seeking control of the Company to negotiate with the Board and thereby better positions the Board to negotiate effectively on behalf of all the Company's stockholders.
 The classified board structure is designed to safeguard against an insurgent stockholder replacing a majority of the Company's directors with its own nominees at a single annual meeting, thereby gaining control of the Company and its assets without paying fair value to the Company's stockholders.
 Because only approximately one-third of the directors are elected at any annual meeting of stockholders, at least two annual stockholder meetings would be required to effect a change in a majority of the directors serving on the Company's Board, providing incumbent directors substantial leverage to negotiate the best results for the Company's stockholders.

 The Company's classified board structure does not preclude a takeover, but rather provides the Board time and flexibility necessary to be in the best position to evaluate the adequacy and fairness of proposed offers, consider alternative methods of maximizing stockholder value, protect all stockholders against abusive tactics during a takeover process and, as appropriate, negotiate the best possible return for all stockholders, without the threat of imminent removal of a majority of the members of the Company's directors.
-The Company believes this is particularly important in the current environment of extreme stock market volatility due to the COVID-19 pandemic, in which persons seeking to gain control of a company may pursue coercive takeover tactics during a period of depressed stock prices, even where the decline in the Company's stock price is due to factors outside of its control.
-In fact, since just March 16, 2020, the closing price of the Company's common stock has ranged from \$56.45 to \$97.29 per share, which indicates how attractive and vulnerable the Company might be to an opportunistic acquirer seeking to acquire the Company's common stock at a time when the intrinsic value of the Company is not fully reflected in its stock.
+The Company believes this is particularly important in the current environment of stock market volatility, in which persons seeking to gain control of a company may pursue coercive takeover tactics during a period of depressed stock prices, even where the decline in the Company's stock price is due to factors outside of its control.
+In fact, since just March 8, 2021, the closing price of the Company's common stock has ranged from \$151.44 to \$179.95 per share, and from September 8, 2020 to March 5, 2021 ranged from \$111.84 to \$197.79, which indicates how attractive and vulnerable the Company might be to an opportunistic acquirer seeking to acquire the Company's common stock at a time when the intrinsic value of the Company is not fully reflected in its stock.
 The Board takes seriously its fiduciary duty under the law to act in a manner that it believes to be in the best interests of the Company and its stockholders.
 Elimination of the classified board structure would make it more difficult for the Company's stockholder-elected Board to preserve and maximize value for all stockholders in the event of an unsolicited takeover bid.